Ms0232/ai-companion/README.md

-# Build a SaaS AI Companion with Next.js 13, React, Tailwind, Prisma, Stripe | Full Tutorial 2023
+# Build a SaaS AI Companion with Next.js 13, React, Tailwind, Prisma, Stripe.

-This is a repository for Build a SaaS AI Platform with Next.js 13, React, Tailwind, Prisma, Stripe | Full Tutorial 2023.
+This is a repository for Build a SaaS AI Platform with Next.js 13, React, Tailwind, Prisma, Stripe.

 Features: